jliszka/jliszka.github.com/_posts/2013-10-10-understanding-a-b-test-analysis.md

 | A | <span class="blue1">this one</span> | 1,028 | 5.1% |
 | B | <span class="blue2">this one</span> | 1,015 | 6.7% |

-Now we have to ask whether this 1.6% difference can be explained by randomness or whether it has to be due to one color being better than the other.
-The question is equivalent to, if I flip a biased coin (that comes up heads 5.9% of the time, the overall rate) 1,028 times and then 1,015 times, and look at the number of heads in each group, what is the probability that the two groups will be as far apart as 1.6%?
+Now you have to ask whether this 1.6% difference can be explained by randomness or whether it has to be due to one color being better than the other.
+The question is equivalent to, if you flip a biased coin (that comes up heads 5.9% of the time, the overall rate) 1,028 times and then 1,015 times, and look at the number of heads in each group, what is the probability that the two groups will be as far apart as 1.6%?